muanlartins/codepedia-api/README.md

 ## Deploy

-`sh build.sh` and deploy zip to lambda
+`./build.sh` and deploy zip to lambda